 If none of the images are able to be used to detect the QR code the program will automatically use the hard-coded values we supply which are taken during a clear sunny day.
 There may be a slight inaccuracy if the hard-coded values are used so make sure to capture a few good images of the target shortly before your survey for the best results.

-After the plugin has obtained the necessary calibration values for each camera click the Browse button for each camera below the "Generate Calibration Values" button to select the input image directory for that camera.
+After the software has obtained the necessary calibration values for each camera click the Browse button for each camera below the "Generate Calibration Values" button to select the input image directory for that camera.
 You are browsing for a folder, not a single image, so you will not see images in the input folder browser.
 The calibration will calibrate ALL images in ALL input folders, so make sure you don't have any images that you don't need in there.
 It's typically best to clean your input folders up by deleting or moving all photos you don't need to another folder, such as those captured by the camera before and after your main survey.
 Then press the Calibrate button at the bottom of the window to calibrate.
 The program will likely freeze and become unresponsive while calibrating, this is normal.
 Please let it process without interrupting it.

 A Calibrated_1 folder will be automatically created in the input folders for the calibrated images.
 If you would like the calibrated TIFFs to be converted to JPGs please select the "Convert Calibrated TIFFs to JPGs" box prior to pressing the Calibrate button.

 Each pixel in the images now represents a percentage of reflectance for the photographed area.
 They will likely be very dark, but don't worry this is normal.
 Remember, you are capturing reflectance information, not a pretty picture.

 If you calibrated each individual photo, you will now want to upload the images to the software you are choosing to generate the ortho-mosaic image.